 The benefits of cross-docking as an operational system can be had in almost any industry.
 However, it is particularly important in the following industries:

 Cross-docking also reduces the likelihood that foods will spoil in transit since they are not stored for long periods.

 Cross-docking can move items quickly and reduce instances of low or no inventory.

-- Chemicals – the shipment of chemicals can be expensive and dangerous and as a result, inventory should be handled as little as possible.
+The shipment of chemicals can be expensive and dangerous and as a result, inventory should be handled as little as possible.

-Costco cross-docking example
+Costco cross-docking case study

 Costco generally sells inventory even before they’ve paid it.

 We buy most of our merchandise directly from manufacturers and route it to cross-docking consolidation points (depots) or directly to our warehouses.
 Our depots receive large shipments from manufacturers and quickly ship these goods to individual warehouses.
 This process creates freight volume and handling efficiencies, eliminating many costs associated with traditional multiple-step distribution channels.